Positivity of Intersection Multiplicity Over a Two-Dimensional Base: Introduction

 For $R$ any complete, regular local ring and $A = R[[X_1, \cdots, X_m]]$, there is a reduction to the diagonal spectral sequence

-where $\Delta$ is the diagonal ideal given by the kernel of $A\oth_R A \twoheadrightarrow A$.
-When Serre proves the positivity for the case of $R$ a DVR, he shows that one can always assume that $M$ is $R$-flat, meaning that this spectral sequence degenerates to give isomorphisms
+where $\Delta$ is the diagonal ideal given by the kernel of the multiplication map $A\oth_R A \twoheadrightarrow A$.
+When Serre proves the positivity for the case of $R$ a DVR, he shows that one can assume that $M$ is $R$-flat, meaning that this spectral sequence degenerates to give isomorphisms

 thus permitting us to realize $\chi^A$ as $e_{\Delta}(M \oth_R N)$, the Hilbert-Samuel multiplicity of $M \oth_R N$ with respect to $\Delta$.

 In our situation, when $R$ is two-dimensional, we can no longer be assured that the spectral sequence degenerates; and as a result, $\chi^A(M,N)$ sees contributions from the Hilbert-Samuel multiplicities of each of the higher $\wTor^R_i(M,N)$ modules: